Samurai Armour Overview

 Kabuto (Helmet): The kabuto was a crucial element of samurai armour, providing protection to the head while also serving as a symbol of the warrior's status and personality.
 These helmets often featured elaborate crests (maedate) and decorations that signified the samurai's clan and rank.
 The construction of the kabuto involved multiple plates of metal riveted together, offering both durability and flexibility.

 Dō (Chest Armour): The dō, or cuirass, was designed to protect the samurai's torso.
 Made from iron or steel plates, it was often lacquered to prevent rust and decorated with intricate designs.
-The dō allowed for ease of movement, which was crucial for the highly mobile fighting style of the samurai when they were wielding their swords.
+The dō allowed for ease of movement, which was crucial for the highly mobile fighting style of the samurai when they were wielding their katanas.

 Kote (Armored Sleeves) and Suneate (Shin Guards): These pieces provided additional protection to the samurai's limbs.
 The kote protected the arms and hands, while the suneate shielded the lower legs.
 Both were crafted to offer protection without hindering movement, enabling the samurai to fight effectively.